iszczesniak/cpp/memory/index.md

 # Introduction

+The memory model of C++ describes:

+* when data is created and destroyed,

+* where (i.e., what part of memory, what data structure) data is allocated,

+* how data is passed to and returned from a function.

+C++ has to respect the basic requirements of an operating system, but the rest is up to C++.

+## The basic requirements of an operating system

 When we run a *program*, it becomes a *process* in an operating system, and a *task* a processor is executing.
 A process manages its memory within the limits imposed by the operating system.
 An